Converting PTE-A scores to IELTS band scores

 “If candidates are accepted based on tests that don’t align, they risk being set up to fail if they cannot keep up in the classroom or work environment, in turn causing emotional stress.” - Warwick Freeland, Managing Director – IELTS

-“This new research shows the benchmarks that are often used to compare scores from different language test suppliers may not be reliable.”
+“Research shows the benchmarks that are often used to compare scores from different language test suppliers may not be reliable.”
 “When accepting results from different test providers, it is important for institutions to be confident candidates are assessed on a like-for-like basis.”

 Risks for organisations